You’re currently reading Chapter 6 of The Ultimate Guide to Adobe Illustrator for Fashion Design

 If you choose to learn from a book, make sure:

 - The book is relevant to your version of AI

-- You have discipline to learn from a book instead of letting it gather dust on your shelf (I’ve been guilty)
+- You have discipline to learn from a book instead of letting it gather dust on your shelf (I’ve been guilty of this, too!)

-**And yes, I realize this is a book…a book full of VIDEO tutorials 😉
+**And yes, I realize you’re currently reading a book…but it’s a digital book full of VIDEO tutorials! 😉

 Get Custom Illustrator Training with a Private Tutor

 - You can focus on the skills you need and ignore the ones you don’t

 - It can be hard to find someone QUALIFIED locally or online who’s a good match for you